 Mrs Jo Dormer

-At Cranfield Church of England Academy, the lead Designated Person is Mrs Jo Dormer at Saint Peter's Site (Court Road) and Mrs Emma Massey at Saint Paul's Site (Braeburn Way).
+At Cranfield Church of England Academy, the Designated Safeguarding Lead is Mrs Jo Dormer.
+In her absence, the Deputy Designated Safeguarding Leads are Mrs Lisa Munday (Headteacher) and Mr McCaffrey (Deputy Head).
 It is their responsibility to ensure that all concerns are recorded accurately and referred to the appropriate agency quickly to ensure that necessary actions are taken to promote children’s welfare.
 It is also their responsibility to ensure that all staff and volunteers are trained to an appropriate level and are confident in sharing concerns they have with the Lead Designated Person.
 This training takes place each year.

 Each term the Lead Designated Persons meet with the Safeguarding Governor to ensure that they are kept up to date with the developments in Safeguarding.
 At no point during these meetings are individual cases discussed.